-The three remaining neighborhoods we are seeking information on are Spring Garden, Marshall-Shadeland , and Manchester.
+The two remaining neighborhoods we are seeking information on are Spring Garden and Marshall-Shadeland .
 While we have a few ideas, we have not visited to confirm if they should appear in this guide yet.
-If you have any recommendations for these neighborhoods, please email us at firstname.lastname@example.org.
+If you have any recommendations for these neighborhoods, please email us at email@example.com.

 Continue reading more neighborhood recommendations by selecting a region at the following links: